Young Writers Workshop

 Our students are encouraged and invited to explore their own styles of writing in our workshops and beyond.
 During the two-week program, they read from their own writings, work in small groups and workshops, and receive one-on-one craft-based instruction in plot, character, action, dialogue, conflict, and more.

-YWW students are grouped by interests and age (older students together with older students, younger students with their age group, as well).
+YWW students are grouped by interests and age (older students with older students, younger students with their age group, as well).
 Students will be enrolled in two classes.
 Classes are 60 minutes long with a 30 minute (bring-your-own) snack break in between.
 Young writers are supervised at all times.

 Publication and Celebration